chakkale/UltimatePizzaDough/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+For more details, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements

 - Created with ❤️ for pizza enthusiasts everywhere
-- Pizza icon designed by [Your Name]
+- Pizza icon designed by chakkale
 - Special thanks to the pizza community for feedback and suggestions

 ---